boostercloud/booster/docs/README.md

 - Retrieve all posts
 - Retrieve a specific post

 Booster applications provide you with a GraphQL API out of the box.
+You send commands using _mutations_ and get read models data using _queries_ or _subscriptions_.

-Commands are mutations, and read models are queries.
-To perform calls to the GraphQL API, you can use any HTTP client you want; we recommend you to use [Postwoman](https://postwoman.io/graphql), which is free and includes great support for GraphQL.
+In this section, we will be sending requests by hand using the online tool [Postwoman](https://postwoman.io/graphql), which is free and includes great support for GraphQL.
+However, you can use any HTTP client you want.

 ##### 7.1 Creating posts

-Use your favorite GraphQL client to run these mutations.
-No authorization header is required since we have allowed `all` to execute our commands and query the read models.
+Let's use two mutations to send two `CreatePost` commands.

 ```graphql
 mutation {